shahriaarrr/zaal_dj/README.md

 # zaal_dj
-zaal's social media with django
+This social media is currently under development and more information is not available